gabdube/python-vulkan-wrapper/readme.md

 # A simple vulkan wrapper generator for python

-I've tried to make it easily customizable in order to generate wrapper for other languages/library without too much trouble.

 ## Behaviour

-By default, the script will fetch the last version of vk.xml in the vulkan repo on github and generate the wrapper in 'vk.py'.
-If this behaviour is not desired, it is possible to generate the wrapper from a file by editing "SHARED" data in the source code OR by passing the following arguments to the script
+The script will fetch the last version of vk.xml in the vulkan repo on github and generate the wrapper in 'vk.py'.

-* -s web|file - From where to fetch "vk.xml". "file" use the local filesystem, "web" use a url.
-* -p [path]   - Where vk.xml is located.
-This can be a path or an url (depending on the -s parameter)
-* -o [name]   - Write the output script to "name"

-Furthermore, it is possible to edit the default templates to add stuff to the wrapper as long as all the formatted fields ("{STUFF}") stay present.

 ## Usage

 ```
-python create_vulkan_wrapper.py [-s] [-p] [-o]
-python create_vulkan_wrapper.py -s file -p xml/vk.xml -o wrapper.py
-python create_vulkan_wrapper.py -o foo.py
+python create_vulkan_wrapper.py
 ```

 ## Example